On the capacity of deep generative networks for approximating distributions: Approximation capacity of generative networks

 where $C$ is a constant depending only on $p$, $q$ and $d$. \end{theorem}

+Note that the number of parameters of a neural network with width $W$ and depth $L$ is $n(W,L)=\Theta(W^2L)$, hence the theorem upper bounds the approximation error by the number of parameters.
 Although we restrict the source distribution $\nu$ to be one-dimensional, the result can be easily generalized to absolutely continuous distributions on $\bR^m$ such as multivariate Gaussian and uniform distributions.
-It can be done simply by projecting these distributions to one-dimensional distributions using linear mappings.
-An interesting consequence of \cref{app finite moment} is that we can approximate high-dimensional distributions by low-dimensional distributions if we use neural networks as transport maps.
+It can be done simply by projecting these distributions to one-dimensional distributions using linear mappings (the projection can be realized on the first layer of neural network).
+An interesting consequence of Theorem \ref{app finite moment} is that we can approximate high-dimensional distributions by low-dimensional distributions if we use neural networks as transport maps.

+In generative adversarial network, the Wasserstein distance $\cW_1(\mu,\phi_\# \nu)$ is estimated by a discriminator parameterized by a neural network $\cF$:

+The discriminative network $\cF$ is often regularized (by weight clipping or other methods) so that the Lipschitz constant of any $f\in \cF$ is bounded by some constant $M>0$.
+For such network, we have

+Hence, Theorem \ref{app finite moment} also gives upper bounds on the neural network distance $d_\cF$ used in Wasserstein GANs.

-Notice that the bounds in theorem \ref{app finite moment} suffer from the curse of dimensionality.
+Notice that the bounds in Theorem \ref{app finite moment} suffer from the curse of dimensionality.
 In practice, the target distribution $\mu$ usually has certain low-dimensional structure, which can help us lessen the curse of dimensionality.
 To utilize this kind of structures, we introduce a notion of dimension of a measure, which is based on the concept of covering number.

 \begin{definition}[Dimension] For a probability measure $\mu$ and $1\le p<\infty$, we define the upper and lower dimensions of $\mu$ as

 where $\cN_\epsilon(\mu,\delta)$ is the $(\epsilon,\delta)$-covering number of $\mu$. \end{definition}